LibreSign/site/source/_posts/crl-implementation.md

   * Displays the CRL URL
   * Presents validity information for both the signer's certificate and the issuer's certificate

+* **Certificate management**, administrators can:

+  * Manage the certificate revocation list
+  * Revoke any certificate when necessary

 #### Why is this important?

 With the implementation of CRL, LibreSign: